 African American Music Trails, A collaboration between the North Carolina Arts Council, North Carolina Folklife Institute, and many musicians in the region to create a visitor’s guide to the heritage of African American music in Eastern North Carolina.
 Coauthored with Beverly Patterson and Michelle Lanier.
-To be published in late 2013 by UNC Press.
+2013, UNC Press.

 “Bless Her Heart,” an essay about mothers in early country, gospel, and blues music, in book/CD set Never a Pal Like Mother: Vintage Songs and Photographs of the One Who’s Always True, with forward by Rosanne Cash.
 In addition to the essay, I contributed many of the antique vernacular photographs included in the book.
 Dust-to-Digital, May 2011.